lucassaldanha/besu-local-nodes/README.md

 ## Usage

-### Scripts
+### Examples

-There is a sample script in the `scripts` folder.
+There is a sample script in the `examples` folder.
 It is using web3js-eea to send a private transaction to the network.

 To run the script:
 ```